williaster/data-ui/README.md

 npm run test -t regex
 ```

-To run all tests in all packages run `npm run test` from the root @data-ui directory or alternatively `lerna run test`.
+To run all tests in all packages run `lerna run test` from the root @data-ui directory.

 ## License
 [MIT](./LICENSE)